SenatorSteven/microbar/README.md

 ## Features:
 - an extremely verbose and helpful default configuration
-- fully customizable bar, sections and buttons
+- a fully customizable bar, sections and buttons
-- ability to execute one-time commands e.g. "firefox"
+- the ability to execute one-time commands e.g. "firefox"
-- ability to execute text-returning commands e.g. "date"
+- the ability to execute text-returning commands e.g. "date"
-- ability to quickly restart after a configuration edit
+- the ability to quickly restart after a configuration edit

+## Philosophy
+Microbar does not utilize any version of the sleep function.